Prestigious award from United States Green Building Counsel sets new standard.

-SANTA CLARA, Calif. – Adding to its growing list of firsts, Levi’s® Stadium has become the first stadium in the United States that is home to a professional football team to receive LEED Gold certification as new construction.
-The LEED rating system, developed by the U.S. Green Building Council (USGBC), is the foremost program for buildings, homes and communities that are designed, constructed, maintained and operated for improved environmental and human health performance.
+SANTA CLARA, Calif. – Adding to its growing list of firsts, Levi’s® Stadium has become the first stadium in the United States going LEED.
+I mean it’s a stadium that is home to a professional football team.
+All to receive most noteworthy LEED Gold certification.
+That’s for new construction.
+Most importantly, the LEED rating system, developed by the U.S. Green Building Council (USGBC).
+For it is the foremost program for buildings.
+Also homes and communities.
+Those that are designed, constructed, maintained.
+Finally and operated for improved environmental and human health performance.

-LEED is the foremost program for the design, construction and operation of green buildings.
-More than 60,000 commercial and institutional projects are currently participating in LEED, comprising 11.2 billion square feet of construction space in all 50 states and more than 154 countries.
+More than 60,000 commercial and institutional projects are currently participating in LEED.
+That’s comprising 11.2 billion square feet.
+All of construction space in all 50 states and more than 154 countries.

-Designed by HNTB and constructed by Turner/Devcon, Levi’s® Stadium embodies innovative elements found throughout Silicon Valley.
-From the 1,000-plus state-of-the-art solar elements found throughout the building, including the three solar array-covered NRG Energy Bridges, to its automatic sensors and high-efficient energy management system, Levi’s® Stadium was designed to be one of the most compelling sports and entertainment venues in the country, all the while maintaining a disciplined green approach to sustainable design elements.
+Designed by HNTB and constructed by Turner/Devcon, Levi’s® Stadium.
+For that embodies innovative elements found throughout Silicon Valley.
+From the 1,000-plus state-of-the-art solar elements found throughout the building.
+For that’s including the three solar array-covered NRG Energy Bridges.
+All to its automatic sensors and high-efficient energy management system.
+Because Levi’s® Stadium was designed to be one of the most compelling sports and entertainment venues in the country.
+Especially all the while maintaining a disciplined green approach to sustainable design elements.

-Levi’s® Stadium’s green features were designed to allow the venue to achieve net zero energy performance, enabling the 10 scheduled 49ers home games per season to be completely powered by the year-round collection of solar energy.
+In addition, Levi’s® Stadium’s green features were designed to allow the venue to achieve net zero energy performance.
+Thereby enabling the 10 scheduled 49ers home games per season to be completely powered by the year-round collection of solar energy.

 Venue operators further enhanced the water usage efficiency of the multi-use venue in the face of California’s historic drought by installing a 23,000 sq. ft. track of artificial turf around its natural grass playing field.